 When editing existing configurations, key and secret values are not displayed.
 Key and secret values remain unchanged as long as you leave the corresponding fields empty.

 Click Add for new configurations or, respectively, Save for existing configurations.

-If you use multiple tenants, create a Payeezy merchant for each tenant.
+If you use multiple business entities, create a Payeezy merchant for each business entity.
 Consequently, you need an individual Payeezy configuration for each merchant.